Entry guidance notes – all categories

 These Awards are free to enter, no catch, no hidden charges.
 We aim to be as inclusive as possible and we won’t charge you to use your ‘Winner’ or ‘Shortlisted’ logo.
 That’s why The Negotiator Awards is the UK’s leader for residential property – and the one to win!

-You have until 31st August 2020 to submit your entry.
+You have until 31st July 2021 to submit your final entry.

 Entry for The Negotiator Awards is entirely online at this website.

 Just click on the ‘ENTER NOW’ button on the ‘ENTER HERE’ page in the menu bar and follow the steps.
 You can enter up to four categories.
 You have to register online as the first step.
 You’ll then receive an account confirmation email to validate your account.

 Once your account is set up, you can start your application.
 Remember to save it as you go and return at any time, by logging in again using your email address and password, to continue and complete your Category entry or entries.